BarionLP/UnityConsole/README.md

     public string GetHint(ReadOnlySpan<char> input)
     {
         // displays a hint above the text input, can be empty
-        // runs whenever the input changes, so be performace aware }
+        // runs whenever the input changes, so be performance aware }

     // optional